margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for people who have helped me along the way
 * Grateful for the post office and the people working for the post office
 * Grateful for friends from camp
+* Grateful for new friends at Hopeway
+* Grateful for the right place at the right time
+* Grateful for healing
+* Grateful for someone playing guitar
+* Grateful for people I’ve met
+* Grateful for people’s faith
+* Grateful for people’s stories
+* Grateful for what people learn in school
+* Grateful for lives that people create
+* Grateful for preschool centers
+* Grateful for all the people in Memphis
+* Grateful for people I met in the children’s literature class
+* Grateful for people in Tennessee
+* Grateful for cousins and family members
+* Grateful for all the people in places
+* Grateful for people I’ve met from other countries
+* Grateful for the new age for outer space
+* Grateful for a good therapy session
+* Grateful for the people who aren’t the right people for me
+* Grateful for the people
+* Grateful for all the people
+* Grateful for the tutoring opportunity
+* Grateful for all the people receiving things they need
+* Grateful for the therapist
+* Grateful for healthy people
+* Grateful for the good going on in schools
+* Grateful for ways I’ve succeeded
+* Grateful for family members
+* Grateful for Appalachian region
+* Grateful for West Virginia
+* Grateful for Charlottesville
+* Grateful for North Carolina
+* Grateful for Tennessee
+* Grateful for Kentucky
+* Grateful that it’s not the right relationship
+* Grateful for the people in these places
+* Grateful for renewal
+* Grateful for expansion
+* Grateful for positive things going on in schools
+* Grateful for a new school year
+* Grateful for good going on everywhere
+* Grateful for people’s cooking
+* Grateful for the Serenity prayer
+* Grateful for friends from church
+* Grateful for supply for people and myself
+* Grateful for all the people in the room
+* Grateful for all the people at EVERFI
+* Grateful for the CSOrg home
+* Grateful for all the people at UVa
+* Grateful for friends from UVa
+* Grateful for time off social media
+* Grateful for the intelligence of babies
+* Grateful for babysitting
+* Grateful for the goodness of God going on
+* Grateful for the Christian Science Practitioners
+* Grateful for the therapists
+* Grateful for the life of little kids
+* Grateful for joy that comes from God
+* Grateful for style
+* Grateful for everyone I’ve met
+* Grateful for everyone coming together for the olympics
+* Grateful for other people online sharing design and photography
+* Grateful for the faith of Dolly Parton
+* Grateful for the help of practitioners on a road trip
+* Grateful for the energy of uncles and aunts
+* Grateful for a phone call with my sister
+* Grateful for the people in NYC
+* Grateful for the people I met at UVA
+* Grateful for new life
+* Grateful for life being born
+* Grateful for the freedom that comes with being single
+* Grateful for the yoga instructor
+* Grateful for family members
+* Grateful for people in coffee shops
+* Grateful that it’s not the right relationship
+* Grateful for family members
+* Grateful for tea shops
+* Grateful for people from India
+* Grateful for the people in Scotland
+* Grateful for the Gaelic language
+* Grateful for people from swimming
+* Grateful for music about the stars
+* Grateful for people from EVERFI and UVA
+* Grateful for middle schoolers
+* Grateful for the experiences in Washington,DC
 * Grateful for how much people in our country love our country
 * Grateful for the childlike innocence in people
 * Grateful to see people fully for who they are and what they love
 * Grateful for the people who wrote the books I’m reading
+* Grateful for the sustaining infinite, all of humanity
+* Grateful for people from other countries
+* Grateful for where all the clothes went
+* Grateful for God’s endless supply of ideas
+* Grateful for renewal daily
 * Grateful for leaders in our country
 * Grateful for the sun shining
 * Grateful for my sister and parents